Portugal. The Man: Woodstock and "Feel It Still" (2014–2020)

-Chris Black Changed My Life (2021–present)
+Chris Black Changed My Life and Shish (2021–present)

-On April 16, 2021, the band released Oregon City Sessions, a live album recorded in December 2008 in a studio in a Portland, Oregon suburb.
-The band contributed a cover of the Metallica song "Don't Tread on Me" to the charity tribute album The Metallica Blacklist, released in September 2021.
+On April 16, 2021, the band released Oregon City Sessions, a live album recorded in December 2008 in a studio in Oregon City, Oregon.
+The band contributed a Metallica cover, "Don't Tread on Me" to the charity tribute album The Metallica Blacklist, released in September 2021.

 On March 1, 2023, the band released "Dummy", the first single off their upcoming ninth studio album, Chris Black Changed My Life.
-Produced by Jeff Bhasker and dedicated to a late friend of the band, the album will be released by Atlantic Records on June 23, 2023.
+Produced by Jeff Bhasker and dedicated to a late friend of the band, the album was released by Atlantic Records on June 23, 2023.
 It will be supported by a tour beginning in June 2023 at Bonnaroo Music Festival.
 Prior to its release as a single, the song received significant attention after it was featured in a Taco Bell commercial.
+In 2023, drummer Jason Sechrist left the band after having rejoined in 2016.

+On November 7, 2025, the band released Shish, their tenth studio album, on Thirty Tigers.
+It includes the singles "Denali", "Tanana" and "Mush".
+The name of the album is in reference to Shishmaref, Alaska.
+The cover of the album features a photo taken in Shishmaref in the 1950s or 1960s.

 Music videos and short films

 On June 6, 2011, Portugal.
 The Man released a short film featuring the songs "Sleep Forever" and "Got It All (This Can't Be Living Now)" from their album, In The Mountain In the Cloud.
-Produced by Richard Hutchins and directed by Michael Ragen, the film features 13 minutes and 16 seconds of Alaskan wilderness intertwined with scenes of John Gourley dog sledding before he is forced to travel by foot after his dogs abandon him.
+Produced by Richard Hutchins and directed by Michael Ragen, the film has clips of Alaskan wilderness intertwined with scenes of John Gourley dog sledding before he is forced to travel by foot after his dogs abandon him.

 Portugal.
-The Man has also released music videos for their songs "So American", "People Say", "All Your Light", "Do You", "The Dead Dog", "AKA M80 the Wolf", "Lay Me Back Down", "The Sun", "Evil Friends", "Purple Yellow Red and Blue", "Atomic Man" and "Modern Jesus".
-The video for "Noise Pollution" was released on December 1, 2016.
+The Man has released music videos for their songs "So American", "People Say", "All Your Light", "Do You", "The Dead Dog", "AKA M80 the Wolf", "Lay Me Back Down", "The Sun", "Evil Friends", "Purple Yellow Red and Blue", "Atomic Man", and "Modern Jesus".
+A video for "Noise Pollution" came out on December 1, 2016.

-The video for "Feel It Still" was released on March 6, 2017, and received attention for its imagery of a burning newspaper titled Info Wars.
+The video for "Feel It Still" was released on March 6, 2017 and received attention for its imagery of a burning newspaper titled Info Wars.
 The video features Gourley walking through a post-apocalyptic wasteland and was directed by Ian Schwartz.
-It also features around 30 "hidden Easter eggs."
-Clicking on specific items at specific times in the video provides viewers with links to web pages described as "tools for resistance."
+It contains about 30 "hidden Easter eggs."
+Clicking on certain items at specific times in the video provides viewers with links to web pages described as "tools for resistance."
 For example, one shot shows a couple engaging in sex.
-By clicking that Easter egg, viewers are taken to the Planned Parenthood site.
+By clicking the Easter egg, viewers are taken to the Planned Parenthood site.
 Other Easter egg links include a video describing a protestor's legal rights, a direct phone call to the White House, and links for buying custom-designed protest posters and graffiti stencil kits.
-The YouTube video has over 326,000,000 views.
+The YouTube video has over 355,000,000 views.